 After the two groups exchange positions and perform the identical activities on the computers and with the instructor, the teacher brings both groups back together for an extended oral participation session.

 Click HERE to see a sample lesson plan from a “Drilling” day.

-Day 3: First Person Sharing
+Day 3: Reinforcement and First Person Sharing

 Up to this point, with the exception of the teacher’s personal sharing about his or her life on Day 1, the only element of the four pillars that has been come into play is that of “effective curriculum”.
 Thus far, the focus of Day 1 was to convey meaning to the students in a visual fashion, with no recourse to the learners’ native language nor to the written word, in order to facilitate a thought process consistent with that of the native speaker.
 On Day 2, the goal was to begin cultivating “linguistic reflexes” in the students.
 Now, on Day 3, the teacher seeks to personalize the curriculum, leading the students to employ their new skills to engage in “first person sharing”.
 In this way, the teacher enables them to see the language as a valuable real world tool of personal significance to the students.

 While half of the students practice the online tests found at the end of the lesson in question, teachers formulate a question or set a task that leads the students to use the new vocabulary or sentence structure in sharing information about their lives.
 Teachers do this by first setting the example and sharing information about themselves.
 Then, in the context of an oral participation session, teachers ask the students a leading question about themselves or they show the students a picture or series of pictures that suggest topics of personal application on which the students can speak.
 Here are some examples taken from ULAT lessons: